-Political contributions must only be made in strict accordance with the law and this policy (or local equivalent)
+Political contributions must only be made in strict accordance with the law and this policy (or local equivalent).

 Contributing for the right reasons

-- made to achieve any improper business or other improper advantage, or to improperly influence any decision by a Public Official to the improper advantage of any Group company
+- made to achieve any improper business or other improper advantage, or to improperly influence any decision by a Public Official to the improper advantage of any Group Company

 - intended personally to benefit the recipient or his or her family, friends, associates or acquaintances

-Strict authorisation requirements
+Strict authorization requirements